CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/22-content-safety-in-ai-foundry.md

 1. Open a new tab, and navigate to [Azure AI Foundry](https://ai.azure.com?azure-portal=true).

-1. On the Welcome to Azure AI Foundry page, Click on **Sign in** in the top right corner.
+1. On the Welcome to Azure AI Foundry page, click on **Sign in** in the top right corner.

    ![](./media/17-18.png)